His Grace Gives Notice (1933 film)

-His Grace Gives Notice is a 1933 British comedy film directed by Leslie S. Hiscott and based on the 1922 novel His Grace Gives Notice by Lady Laura Troubridge which had previously been adapted into a 1924 film.
-It starred Arthur Margetson, Viola Keats, Charles Groves and Victor Stanley.
+His Grace Gives Notice is a 1933 British comedy film directed by George A. Cooper and starring Arthur Margetson, Viola Keats, Charles Groves and Victor Stanley.
+It was written by H. Fowler Mear based on the 1922 novel His Grace Gives Notice by Lady Laura Troubridge which had previously been adapted into a 1924 film.
 It was made as a quota quickie at Twickenham Studios.

+Plot

+George Barwick is a footman employed by Lord Rannock, who inherits a dukedom.
+When he takes over the house, he learns that Lord Rannock's daughter Barbara, with whom he is in love, is set to elope with Ted Burlington who, unknown to Barbara, is an ex-Chicago gangster.
+He assumes the identity of Burlington's butler in order to protect her, and, eventually, wins her for himself.